Sumitchongder/dew-p-qfl-unlearning/docs/METHODOLOGY.md

 number reported in the paper (`results/`) was produced by this code path, including the runtime figures in Table 6/Figure 6.

-(An earlier revision of this module additionally offered a hand-rolled batched NumPy statevector simulator, selected by default for speed in `pipeline.py`/`sweeps.py`/`reconstruct.py`, while the manuscript states the pipeline is implemented in Qiskit.
-That backend and the corresponding `VQC(backend=...)` argument have been removed so that the executed code path matches the manuscript's stated implementation exactly, rather than relying on an equivalence argument between two simulators.)

 Prediction: `<Z_0>` expectation value is mapped to a class probability via `p = (1 + <Z_0>) / 2`.